 Without waves (and, therefore, surfers), and with limited nightclubs and malls, Sanur is a popular and sedate alternative to Kuta.
 Only a short taxi trip from the airport and malls and nightclubs of Kuta, Sanur faces a long stretch of beach.
 There are no sunsets, but the lovely seaside promenade lined with cafés, bars and souvenir stalls is ideal for strolling and cycling.
 Sanur is also the jumping off point for speedboats to Nusa Lembongan island.

-This unique gated complex of 4- and 5-star resorts was designed to avoid the hedonistic chaos of Kuta.
+This unique gated complex of 4 and 5-star resorts was designed to avoid the hedonistic chaos of Kuta.
 So, the streets are clean and wide, and traffic and hawkers are non-existent.
 Each resort boasts substantial gardens and numerous swimming pools, and most (but not all) face a glorious curved beach.
-Facilities are ideal for couples, and every resort also caters splendidly for families, with a children’s pool, kids’ club and so on.
+Facilities are ideal for couples, and every resort also caters splendidly for families, with a children’s pool and kids’ club.
 While each resort has many shops, bars and cafés, most are not within walking distance of other places to shop, eat and drink, but a free hourly shuttle-bus links all resorts to the delightful outdoor Bali Collection mall.
 Note: some newer resorts are not actually in Nusa Dua, and while they do face a gorgeous beach, they are not within walking distance of anything.

 Close enough to the airport to see (but rarely hear) planes careering along the runway, Jimbaran is comparatively undeveloped and surprisingly under-visited.
-The long, curved bay is captivating, with white sands and calm waters, and even a few waves for beginner surfers in the south.
+The long, curved bay is captivating, with white sands and calm waters, and even a few waves for beginner surfers.
 There are fewer places to stay, eat, drink and shop, but parts of the beach can be empty.
-And from about 4pm every day tables and chairs spill out onto sections of the bay with cafés offering superb seafood meals under candle light at sunset.
+From about 4pm every day tables and chairs spill out onto sections of the bay with restaurants offering superb seafood meals under candle light at sunset.

 This 10km-long stretch of seaside villages is as far from Kuta as possible while still offering a decent range of hotels and restaurants.
 And, in contrast, there is negligible nightlife and minimal shopping, which perfectly suits many visitors.
 Lovina is ideal for anyone wanting a perfect beachside holiday, with glorious sunsets, sea-breezes and sea-views, as well as dolphin tours, but without perfect beaches, which are grey, scruffy and unsuitable for swimming.
 Many stay here longer than anticipated and return because of the infectious village vibe, dramatic mountainous backdrop and nearby sights, such as the Banjar hot springs and Bali’s second city, Singaraja.